 Submit your completed application by email

 When you press the submit button on the form, it will attempt to attach the completed form through your email application.
-If your email application does not open automatically, save the completed form and attach it, along with your banking document, in your email to [email protected].
+If your email application does not open automatically, save the completed form and attach it, along with your banking document, in an email to [email protected].

 Send the saved electronic version of the application form.
-DO NOT submit a scanned copy of the application form.
+Do not submit a scanned copy of the application form.

 Reimbursements made under the MLR Program may be subject to adjustment or repayment as permitted or required by law.